 Get exclusive member benefits & effect social change.
 Join Today

-Reactive arthritis is a type of arthritis that an infection in the body triggers.
-Typically, a sexually transmitted infection (STI) or bacterial infection in the intestines causes reactive arthritis.
-It is considered to be an autoimmune disease.
-The arthritis often doesn’t develop until after the infection has been successfully treated.
+Reactive arthritis is a type of arthritis that an infection in the body can trigger.
+Most commonly, a sexually transmitted infection or bacterial infection in the intestines triggers development of reactive arthritis.

-People with reactive arthritis usually experience symptoms in the larger joints of the lower extremity.
-A form of the condition known as Reiter’s syndrome affects the eyes (conjunctivitis) and the urinary tract (urethritis).
+People with reactive arthritis often experience symptoms in the larger joints of the lower extremity.
+Reactive arthritis was previously known as Reiter’s syndrome, a triad of arthritis, eye inflammation (conjunctivitis), and urinary tract inflammation (urethritis).

-The condition isn’t very common.
-According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), men develop reactive arthritis more often than women.
+The condition was previously thought to be uncommon.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), men develop reactive arthritis more often than women, but the diagnosis is more difficult in women.
 The average age of onset is 30 years old.
 Men also tend to experience more severe joint pain than women.

 Bacterial infection of the urinary tract or intestines is the most common cause of reactive arthritis.
-The most common bacterium associated with reactive arthritis is Chlamydia trachomatis (chlamydia).
+The most common bacterium associated with reactive arthritis is Chlamydia trachomatis (which is responsible for chlamydia infections).
 This bacterium usually spreads through sexual contact.

 Genetics may be a factor in whether or not you develop reactive arthritis.
 According to NIAMS, people who have the gene HLA B27 are more likely to develop reactive arthritis.
-However, not everyone who has the HLA B27 gene will develop reactive arthritis if they have an infection.
+However, not everyone with the HLA B27 gene will develop reactive arthritis if they get an infection.

 There are three distinct sets of symptoms associated with reactive arthritis.

 Musculoskeletal symptoms include joint pain and swelling.
-Reactive arthritis most often affects joints in the knees, ankles, and sacroiliac joints of your pelvis.
-You may also experience joint pain, tightness, and swelling in your fingers, back, buttocks, or heels (Achilles’ tendon area).
+Reactive arthritis most often affects joints in your knees, ankles, and the sacroiliac joints of your pelvis.
+You may also experience joint pain, tightness, and swelling in your fingers, back, buttocks (sacroiliac joints), or heels (Achilles tendon area).

-Mouth sores and skin rashes are less common.
+Skin rashes, including keratoma blennorrhagica (small pustules on the soles of the feet), may also occur.
+Mouth sores are less common.
 However, they can accompany other symptoms of reactive arthritis.

 Your doctor will evaluate your medical history, perform a physical examination of your symptoms, and run blood tests to check for infection or inflammation.
 A blood test can also determine if you carry the HLA B27 gene that increases your likelihood of developing reactive arthritis.

-Your doctor may run additional tests to rule out sexually transmitted infections if your symptoms indicate a Chlamydia infection.
+Your doctor may run additional tests to rule out sexually transmitted infections if your symptoms indicate a chlamydia infection.
 Your doctor will swab the urethra in men and will perform a pelvic exam and cervical swab on women.
-Your doctor may also do an arthrocentesis where the fluid in the joint is removed with a needle and studies are done on the fluid that was removed.
+Your doctor may also do an arthrocentesis, which involves removing the fluid in your joint with a needle.
+Tests are then done on this fluid.

 Treatment for reactive arthritis depends on the cause of the condition.
 Your doctor will prescribe antibiotic medications to treat an underlying infection.
 They may prescribe additional medications for conjunctivitis, mouth ulcers, or skin rashes if needed.

 The goal of treatment once the underlying infection is under control turns to pain relief and management.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen help relieve pain and reduce inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil) and naproxen (Aleve) help relieve pain and reduce inflammation.

 Your doctor may prescribe stronger anti-inflammatories if over-the-counter medications don’t relieve your pain.
-Corticosteroids are man-made drugs that mimic cortisol, a hormone that the body produces naturally.
-These drugs work by fighting off white blood cells and other chemicals in the body that can cause inflammation.
+Corticosteroids are man-made drugs that mimic cortisol, a hormone that your body produces naturally.
+These drugs work by broadly suppressing inflammation in the body.

 You can take corticosteroids orally or inject them directly into the affected joints.
-On occasion when these don’t help, immunosuppressive agents might be necessary.
+On occasion when these don’t help, immunomodulating agents, like sulfasalazine (Azulfidine), might be necessary.
+Doxycycline (Acticlate, Doryx) has also been used for treatment, given its anti-inflammatory properties.
+In severe cases that aren’t responding to standard therapies, TNF inhibitors (biologics) can be effective.

 Incorporate exercise into your daily routine to promote joint health.
 Exercise keeps your joints flexible and helps you retain your range of motion.
 Range of motion is the extent to which you can flex and extend your joints.